zabokrtsky/2022SegmentationST/README.md

     dictionary  dictionary  000
     screwdriver screw @@drive @@er  011

 First example is a derived word with prefix (in-) and suffixes (-cy and -s), and second example is a root word.
 Third example is a compound word.
+In the test dataset, we will provide only first column of data as input words.

 ### Languages
 Development languages are: